 When it comes to cooking meat in the slow cooker, we think low and slow is best.
 We recommend cooking it on low for 7-8 hours.
 However you can cook it in your slow cooker on high for 4-5 hours.
 It will depend on your slow cooker and the size of your pork shoulder too.
 If your pork isn't falling apart then it isn't tender enough and it needs some extra time.

 This recipe has so many uses.
-You can serve it on top of rice or mashed potatoes, use it on nachos, enchiladas and tacos or even put leftovers on a salad.
+You can serve it on top of rice (try our Oven Cooked Rice) or mashed potatoes (have you tried Creamy Microwave Mashed Potatoes?), use it on nachos, enchiladas and tacos or even put leftovers on a salad.
 We love ours in a brioche bun with some homemade slaw, and some pineapple salsa on the side.

 This recipe makes a big batch so you will have lots of leftovers to use in different ways.